vega/altair/doc/user_guide/marks/geoshape.rst

         return (distrib_geoshape + states_geoshape) & distrib_square

-Take for example the following example of unemployment statistics of 2018 of US counties.
+Take for example the following example where we define a cholorpleth map of the unemployment statistics of 2018 of US counties using a ``linear`` scale.

 .. altair-plot::